powerlesbian/capstone-restaurants/README.md

 new terminal window, cd backend run npm install, followed by npm run build,

-if:  due to strapi versioning issues, it doesn't like the build:
+if:  due to versioning issues, it doesn't like the build:

 run npx browserslist@latest --update-db

-this will update the webpack caniuse-lite.  run npm run build again.
+this will update the webpack caniuse-lite. run on both frontend and backend.  run npm run build again.
 Finally followed by npm run develop.

 ## on future revisits just do npm run dev on root folder and cd backend npm run develop